-Self Graduate Fellows will be appointed in 2021-2022 as a 50 percent (.50 FTE) Graduate Research Assistant (GRA) for 12 months.
-All fellows will be appointed at the annual rate of \$32,000 for four years, maximum, or until graduation, whichever comes first.
+Self Graduate Fellows will be appointed in 2023-2024 as a 50 percent full-time equivalent (.50 FTE) Graduate Research Assistant (GRA) for 12 months.
+All fellows will be appointed at the annual rate of \$34,850 for a maximum of four years, or until graduation, whichever comes first.
 Funding cannot extend beyond graduation.
-The rate will hold steady during the entire period of appointment.
-New fellows will be appointed to begin work in early August.
-Paychecks are distributed biweekly and follow this payroll calendar.
+The rate of pay will hold steady during the entire period of appointment.
+New fellows will be appointed to begin work in early August (the fifth pay period of the fiscal year calendar).
+Paychecks are distributed bi-weekly and follow the payroll calendar.
 Year-round, 12-month support is provided to help Self Graduate Fellows make progress to their degrees.

 The Student Accounts & Receivables Office requires that all fellow payments be deposited directly into a bank account.
 Fellows should allow several days for processing and should verify that the funds are available in their accounts.
-Fellows should contact the Self Graduate Fellowship office if there are any questions about their GRA appointment or paycheck.
+Fellows should contact the Self Graduate Fellowship Director or Administrative Associate if there are any questions about their GRA appointment or paycheck.